Democrats' choice wins key Wisconsin Supreme Court race

 People are also reading…

+In a jubilant scene at her victory party, the other three liberal justices on the court joined Protasiewicz on the stage and raised their arms in celebration.

+Protasiewicz tried to downplay the importance of abortion as an issue in her victory, even though she and her allies, including an array of abortion rights groups including Planned Parenthood, made it the focus of much of her advertising and messaging to voters.

+“It was really about saving our democracy, getting away from extremism and having a fair and impartial court where everybody gets a fair shot in the courtroom,” Protasiewicz told The Associated Press after her win.
+“That’s what it was all about.”

 The new court controlled 4-3 by liberals is expected to decide a pending lawsuit challenging the state’s 1849 law banning abortion enacted a year after statehood.
-Protasiewicz made the issue a focus of her campaign and won the support of Planned Parenthood and other abortion rights groups.

 Protasiewicz said during the campaign that she supports abortion rights but stopped short of saying how she would rule on the lawsuit.
 She had called Kelly an “extreme partisan” who would vote to uphold the ban.

-Protasiewicz on Tuesday tried to downplay the importance of abortion as an issue in her victory, even though she and her allies made it the focus of much of her advertising and messaging to voters.

-“It was really about saving our democracy, getting away from extremism and having a fair and impartial court where everybody gets a fair shot in the courtroom,” Protasiewicz told AP after her win.
-“That’s what it was all about.”

 Kelly is a former justice who has also performed work for Republicans and advised them on a plan to have fake GOP electors cast their ballots for Trump following the 2020 election even though Trump had lost.